TheTexta/obsidian-main/Psychology/Social Psychology/Group Behaviour.md

 Active group behaviour::Phenomena when interacting directlywith a group
 <!--SR:!2023-11-07,3,250-->
 * [[Groupthink]] - Collectively the group avoids discussion due to fear of outcast from more assertive group members. avoiding a behaviour to feel a part of the group, *not changing though*.
-* [[Polarisation]] - When in a group, the tendency to polarise ideas discussed in a group.
+* [[Group Polarisation]] - When in a group, the tendency to polarise ideas discussed in a group.
 For ideas to become more extreme for the sake of the group.
 * [[Conformity]] - When in a group a person changes there viewpoint to the more normative group perspective.
 Changing your [[Behaviour]] to feel a part of the group.